+Medical Research Building II Laboratories and academic space for the Cancer Center, Clinical Pharmacology, Molecular Physiology and Biophysics, Pediatric Hematology, and several divisions of the Department of Medicine, including Cardiology, Diabetics, Endocrinology, Hematology, and Oncology, will be housed in the Medical Research Building II.
+Completion of MRBII is scheduled for December 1994.
 Medical Center East The newly opened Surgical Pavilion at Medical Center East is a 34,000 square-foot ambulatory surgery center designed and equipped to provide services to both adults and children.
 Medical Center North The 21-bed Newman Clinical Research Center, the Cooperative Care Center, the inpatient Orthopaedic Unit, and support functions are located in Medical Center North.
 The complex also houses such specialized treatment and research units as the Burn Center, the Rehabilitation Center for patients with severe physical handicaps, and the Vanderbilt Institute for Treatment of Alcoholism (VITA).
 Faculty and administrative offices and research space for Medical School departments are in Medical Center North.
 The original portions of the building were completed in 1925.
 Since that time a number of connecting wings and buildings have been added.